 Table of Contents

-Top differences between the U.S. and French Houses
+Top differences between a typical House in France vs the U.S.

 1. Tiling instead of hardwood